wojtekmach/keathley.github.io/_posts/2018/2018-08-10-wallaby-is-looking-for-new-maintainers.md

   - /elixir/wallaby/2018/08/10/wallaby-is-looking-for-new-maintainers
 ---

+> 2019-11-02 - Since I've written this post both Mitchell Hanberg and Michał Łępicki
+> have stepped up to help maintain Wallaby.
+I'm going to leave this blog post up
+> for posterity but in reality the project is now in very capable hands and is
+> more active than its been in a long time.

 ## TL;DR

 I don't have the time to maintain Wallaby in the way that it needs to be